Semantic memory: The role of modality

-Modality refers to a semantic category of meaning which has to do with necessity and probability expressed through language.
+Modality refers to a semantic category of meaning that has to do with necessity and probability expressed through language.
 In linguistics, certain expressions are said to have modal meanings.
-A few examples of this include conditionals, auxiliaries, adverbs, and nouns.
-When looking at category specific semantic deficits, there is another kind of modality that looks at word relationships which is much more relevant to these disorders and impairments.
+A few examples of this include conditionals, auxiliary verbs, adverbs, and nouns.
+When looking at category-specific semantic deficits, there is another kind of modality that looks at word relationships which is much more relevant to these disorders and impairments.